 Today, more Puerto Ricans live in the U.S. than on the island, due to decades of people emigrating in search of economic opportunity.
 Islanders sometimes call emigrants to New York “Nuyoricans,” which is not always a compliment, and refer to themselves as “Boricuas”.

 They’ve been making rum, and lots of it, on the island since the 16th century.
-The Barrachina Restaurant claims that a former bartender created one of the most famous rum cocktails, the Pina Colada, in the 1950’s.
+The Barrachina Restaurant claims that in the 1950s, a former bartender created one of the most famous rum cocktails, the Pina Colada.

 Cuba and Puerto Rico both claim bragging rights to the creation of one of today’s most popular Latin music genres– salsa.
 But the true birthplace is on another island - Manhattan.
 When emigrants brought Latin rhythms and percussion to the States, they fused them with American jazz and other popular music to create salsa.